Buffalo Creek (Monongahela River tributary)

 Buffalo Creek is a tributary of the Monongahela River, 30.2 mi long, in northern West Virginia, in the United States.
-Via the Monongahela and Ohio rivers, it is part of the watershed of the Mississippi River, draining an area of 125 sqmi on the unglaciated portion of the Allegheny Plateau.
+Via the Monongahela and Ohio rivers, it is part of the watershed of the Mississippi River, draining an area of 125 mi2 on the unglaciated portion of the Allegheny Plateau.
 The stream's entire course and drainage basin are in Marion County.

 Geography

 Buffalo Creek rises near Marion County's western boundary, near the community of Brink, and flows generally eastward through the communities of Logansport, Mannington, Rachel, Farmington, Pine Grove, and Barrackville to Fairmont, where it flows into the Monongahela River from the west.
 Among other tributaries, it collects the Pyles Fork from the north at Mannington.
 Downstream of Mannington, the creek is paralleled for much of its course by U.S. Route 250.

 According to the West Virginia Department of Environmental Protection, approximately 84% of the Buffalo Creek watershed is forested, mostly deciduous.
 Approximately 14% is used for pasture and agriculture.